PandasWhoCode/version2/current-implemented-CLI.md

 ## Currently Implemented

+- `include-team` - Include a team to the query
-- `include-by-team` - Filter by team is implemented
+- `exclude-team` - Exclude a team from the query
+- `output-file` - Define the filename and location of the output file

 ## To Be Implemented